ZitySpace/react-annotate/README.md

 - `Ctrl`+`Z` / `Cmd`+`Z`: undo last annotation alter
 - `Ctrl`+`Shift`+`Z` / `Cmd`+`Shift`+`Z`: redo last annotation alter
 - `Ctrl`+`S` / `Cmd`+`S`: save annotations

-## Development this repo

-1. run `yarn` to install dependencies in root path.
-2. run `yarn start` to start the process which watch the files changes and build in real time.
-The process wouldn't stop until you press `ctrl + c`.
-3. New a terminal and enter the **example** dir, then run `yarn` to install dependencies and run `yarn start` to start the development server.

 ## Reference